brunopulis/gynter.github.io/pages/about.markdown

 permalink: /about/
 ---

-Hello, I'm Günter Kits, a system administrator, musician, and software engineer based on Estonia.
+Hello, I'm Günter Kits, a system administrator, and a software engineer based on Estonia.

 For more information about the projects I'm contributing to You can check my [Github] and [Launchpad] pages.